 To illustrate how a predefined definition can be used as a template, we'll set up a database for the Uniprot proteome of rice.
 In a browser, go to the Uniprot web site, www.uniprot.org, and follow the 'Complete Proteome' links.
 You could search on rice or, if you remember the latin name, oryza

-There is a choice of three (one hit is a virus that infects rice).
-We'll choose Oryza sativa subsp.
-Japonica.
+There is a choice of fourteen including a number of virus that infects rice.
+We'll choose Oryza sativa subsp. japonica with Proteome ID UP000059680.